Currency:

 6. Beware of stock photos

-Stock photos are photos that can be purchased from open sources.
+Stock photos are photos that can be purchased from public sources.

-After all, the artificiality in these photographs reeks of artificiality a mile away.
+After all, the artificiality in these photos reeks of artificiality from a mile away.

-I don’t I want to say that all stock photos are bad - absolutely.
-Among them, you can find some really useful images.
+I don't want to say that all stock photos are bad - absolutely.
+Among them you can find some really useful images.

-But - for heaven's sake - do not repeat the mistakes of many others.
+But - for heaven's sake - don't repeat the mistakes of many others.

-Choose images that, first of all, correspond to the context of the places where they will be placed, but at the same time look as natural as possible and interact with the audience sincerely and naturally.
+Choose images that primarily fit the context of the places where they will be placed, but at the same time look as natural as possible and interact with the audience sincerely and naturally.

 In my opinion, a much better effect can be achieved by using the services of a photographer who will take pictures of you, your office, colleagues, etc. in the right perspective.
 Such photos will certainly be much more interesting and natural.